 What does this mean for us today?

 Jesus was saying this Great Tribulation will be far worse than anything the world has ever experienced.
 This means the loss of life will be greater than that of World War II, in which more than 50 million people died.
 He also said the days of this “great tribulation” will be “shortened for the elect’s sake” or no one would be left alive.
-While Jesus indicates that the crisis of this tribulation will involve other factors (including natural disasters, famine and religious persecution), the description in these two verses strongly indicates there will be at least one more world-encompassing conflict before the return of Jesus Christ.
+While Jesus indicates that the crisis of this tribulation will involve other factors (including natural disasters, famine and religious persecution), the description in these two verses strongly indicates there will be at least one more world-encompassing conflict in the end times before the return of Jesus Christ.

 In Daniel 11:40-43 there is an amazing prophecy of a war between the king of the South and the king of the North.
 The setting is the time of the end (verse 40) when the king of the South (likely based in either North Africa or the Middle East) will attack the king of the North (a leader based in Europe).
 The king of the North will at some point counterattack with an enormous army and naval force crossing the Mediterranean, invading North Africa and entering the “Glorious Land,” which today is Israel (verses 40-43).